openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 never assume the identity or access."
 Before the Zero Trust security models, IT infrastructures were set up as a series of security perimeters.
 Think of as a castle with walls and moats.
 The castle would have a set number of entry points with guards.
-Once passed the guards and inside the castle, any visitors were trusted and had access to the castle.
+Once past the guards and inside the castle, any visitors were trusted and had access to the castle.
 In the real world, passing the guards is analogous to authenticating with a machine or, at worst, connect the office network via WiFi or ethernet cable.